Care for your wijld favorite pieces: The overview

 - Only delicate detergent – no regular detergent, no fabric softener

-- 30 degrees, gentle spin cycle (about 600 rpm)
+- 30 degrees, gentle spin cycle (approx. 600 rpm)

 - Air out instead of washing – wood fiber naturally stays fresher than cotton